KillahPotatoes/KP-Liberation/README.md

 * Added: Air vehicle slot system (need a Flight Control to build helipads, hangars and air vehicles)
 * Added: Blacklist / Whitelist filtering for saved loadouts
 * Added: Recycling of enemy vehicles
-* Added: Recycle value now depends on vehicle damage, remaining ammo and fuel.
+* Added: Recycle value now depends on vehicle damage, remaining ammo and fuel
+* Added: Production system for factories and cities (not capitals).
+Accessable for the commander if near a FOB
+* Added: Ability to build storage areas at sectors, where produced resources will be stored
 * Removed: Resource caps system
 * Removed: Old vanilla unit preset (custom.sqf already provides a vanilla setting)
 * Removed: Passive Income (due to new resource system)